General FAQ

 - What is paper sloyd?
 Paper sloyd is the construction of paper objects in a way that develops habits of attention and perfect work while teaching students to use paper, scissors, ruler, hole-puncher, compass, tape, glue, string, etc. Gifted students sharpen math and visual-spatial skills by making their own designs.

 - Why is your curricula drawn from the homeschooling community?
 AmblesideOnline began developing their free curricula in 2000.
 Homeschoolers and private schools all over the world have vetted these books.
-Our sister school, Red Mountain, has gleaned from the enduring work of AO as have we in the past three years.
+Other schools like ours have gleaned from the enduring work of AO.

 - Who is Charlotte Mason?
 She was a British educator who invested her life in improving the quality of education at the turn of the 20th century.
 Her revolutionary methods led to a shift from utilitarian education to an education based upon living ideas.
 Her methods have led to a new generation of teachers, students, schools, and homeschools based on her philosophy.